Ryouh/Feats-Revisited/Feats.md

 climate, you have advantage on Perception, Nature and Survival checks.

 ### Grappler

-**Prerequisite:** Strength 13 or higher.
+**Prerequisite:** Strength 13 or higher

 You’ve developed the skills necessary to hold your own in close-quarters grappling.
 You gain the following benefits:

-You have advantage on attack rolls against a creature you are grappling.
+* You have advantage on attack rolls against a creature you are grappling.
-You can use your action to try to pin a creature grappled by you.
+* You can use your action to try to pin a creature grappled by you.
 To do so, make another grapple check.
 If you succeed, you and the creature are both restrained until the grapple ends.

 \page
 <div class='pageNumber auto'></div>

 ### Heavily Armored

 **Prerequisite:** Proficiency with medium armor.

-You have trained to master the use of heavy armor, gaining the following benefits:

 You gain proficiency with heavy armor.

 ### Inspiring Leader

 **Prerequisite:** Charisma 13 or higher.

 You can spend 10 minutes inspiring your companions, shoring up their resolve to fight.
 When you do so, choose up to six friendly creatures (which can include yourself) within 30 feet of you who can see or hear you and who can understand you.
 Each creature can gain temporary hit points equal to your level + your Charisma modifier.
 A creature can't gain temporary hit points from this feat again until it has finished a short or long rest.

 ### Keen Mind

 You have a mind that can track time, direction, and detail with uncanny precision.
-You gain the following benefits.
+You gain the following benefits:

-You always know which way is north.
+* You always know which way is north.
-You always know the number of hours left before the next sunrise or sunset.
+* You always know the number of hours left before the next sunrise or sunset.
-You can accurately recall anything you have seen or heard within the past month.
+* You can accurately recall anything you have seen or heard within the past month.
-Your memories of the last month can’t be altered in any way.
+* Your memories of the last month can’t be altered in any way.

 ### Lightly Armored

-You have trained to master the use of light armor, gaining the following benefits:

 You gain proficiency with light armor.

 ### Lucky

-You have more luck than others granting you the following
+You have inexplicable luck that seems to kick in at just the right moment.
-benefits:

 You have 1 luck point.
 Whenever you make an attack roll, an ability check, or a saving throw, you can spend one luck point to roll an additional d20.
-You can choose to spend one of your luck point after you roll the die, but before the outcome is determined.
+You can choose to spend your luck point after you roll the die, but before the outcome is determined.
 You choose which of the d20s is used for the attack roll, ability check, or saving throw.
-You can also spend one luck point when an attack roll is made against you.
+You can also spend your luck point when an attack roll is made against you.
 Roll a d20, and then choose whether the attack uses the attacker's roll or yours.
 If more than one creature spends a luck point to influence the outcome of a roll, the points cancel each other out; no additional dice are rolled.
 You regain your expended luck point when you finish a long rest.
 ```
 ```